Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 He's just chaotic.

-This last deal with the passage of the CR and so forth, he just threw a wrench in the works.
+This last deal with the passage of the CR and so forth.

 It's like he enjoys screwing things up as much as he can.

-I doubt that he knew any more about it than I did.
+Now, I'm not saying that that was particularly right, but I doubt that he knew any more about it than I did.

 The man, if he's talking, he's lying.

-Okay, let's hear from Dan in Louisville, Kentucky, who's optimistic about the second Trump term.
+Let's hear from Dan in Louisville, Kentucky, who's optimistic about the second Trump term.

 Good morning, Dan.

-He got quite a bit done, being that he had to fight the Democrats, Republicans, mainstream media.
+He got quite a bit done, content.

-You know, he got a lot of things done.
+Being that he had to fight the Democrat, Republican, mainstream media, you know, he got a lot of things done.

-I think he'll get a lot more done now, this time, because everybody's tired of the same old, same old.
+I think he'll get a lot more done now this time because everybody's tired of the same old, same old.

 And, you know, it's just like the last four years.

-Every time I got a cost of living increase, Are you referring to your Social Security,
+Are you referring to your Social Security, Dan?

-That way I'm going to be at least breaking even, you know, instead of losing every year.
+I'd rather them not give me a raise, and that way I'm going to be at least breaking even, you know, instead of losing every year.

-I always had extra.
+Under Trump, I always had extra.

-Are there particular things about some of the policies that President -elect Trump has suggested that you're looking forward to?
+Are there particular things about some of the policies that President-elect Trump has suggested that you're looking forward to?

 Oh, yeah.